 Some Spooky Tailgating

-I will never forget a game we played on Halloween in Boulder, Colorado.
-I thought it was so clever the Colorado dance team used their costume collection to create a costume for each girl..a cowgirl, a flamenco dancer, a police officer, a detective...
+We love how colleges incorporate Halloween subtly into their Gamedays..
+Our ultimate favorite is the clever way dance teams use their uniform and costume collection to create a costume for each dancer..a cowgirl, a flamenco dancer, a police officer, a detective...

 This weekend's games run into Halloween and it's so fun to add a little Halloween flair to your Gameday celebration.
 But don't just limit these ideas to football...these would be great just to simply celebrate Halloween.